BAFurtado/MLsimulatesABMtowardsPolicy_outdated/README.md

 # Running the program
 `python main.py`

-Output will be produced at the output folder
-You may change the parameters for the targets at main.py Or you may change the parameters of the ML in machines.py Or the size of the sample at generating_random_conf.py
+Output will be produced at the pre_processed folder You may change the parameters for the targets at main.py Or you may change the parameters of the ML in machines.py Or the size of the sample at generating_random_conf.py